bpcvdhelm/Kubespray-4RPI4/README.md

 ## Enable kubectl command for your desktop/laptop
 Execute the commands:
 - mkdir -p ~/.kube
-- scp ubuntu@(IP of node1):/home/ubuntu/.kube/config ~/.kube/config
+- scp ubuntu@node1.local:/home/ubuntu/.kube/config ~/.kube/config
-- edit the ~/.kube/config file and change 127.0.0.1 to the IP address of node1
+- edit the ~/.kube/config file and change 127.0.0.1 to the IP address of node1 or just state node1.local.
 - test with the command kubectl get nodes -owide